How to drive a Stand-Up Forklift? Two main ways of operating a forklift exist. Operating while sitting down, and operating while standing up.

 Stand-up Forklift Operators must be trained.
 An untrained operator of a stand-up forklift can be as dangerous as an unlicensed operator of a motor vehicle.

-Forklift safety is of the utmost importance, and driving a forklift improperly presents various risks to both yourself and others, as well as your surroundings and the things you’re lifting.
+Forklift safety is of the utmost importance, and driving a forklift improperly presents various risks to both yourself and others.